-Sibanye Stillwater Limited (SBSW) Upgraded Issued by Wall Street Gurus
+Sibanye Stillwater Limited (SBSW) upgraded Issued by Wall Street Gurus

 Sponsored

+The average price from analysts is $19.47, which is $6.77 above the current price.
 SBSW currently public float of 132.81M and currently shorts hold a 5.05% ratio of that float.
-Today, the average trading volume of SBSW was 3.19M shares.
+Today, the average trading volume of SBSW was 3.12M shares.

 SBSW’s Market Performance

-SBSW stocks went up by 10.25% for the week, with a monthly drop of -2.83% and a quarterly performance of -7.03%, while its annual performance rate touched -17.17%.
-The volatility ratio for the week stands at 3.00% while the volatility levels for the past 30 days are set at 3.32% for Sibanye Stillwater Limited.
-The simple moving average for the period of the last 20 days is 2.69% for SBSW stocks with a simple moving average of -21.43% for the last 200 days.
+SBSW stocks went up by 4.61% for the week, with a monthly jump of 4.44% and a quarterly performance of 2.21%, while its annual performance rate touched -21.13%.
+The volatility ratio for the week stands at 2.94% while the volatility levels for the past 30 days are set at 3.32% for Sibanye Stillwater Limited.
+The simple moving average for the period of the last 20 days is 0.64% for SBSW stocks with a simple moving average of -22.37% for the last 200 days.

 Analysts’ Opinion of SBSW